1952 Black Mountain College pottery seminar: Activities

 "... joined people from all over the United States – college professors, pottery teachers, home studio workers, workshop owners, and 'just plain hobby potters trying to become serious'.
-We talked and listened and watched from 9 in the morning untill 11 at night.
+We talked and listened and watched from 9 in the morning until 11 at night.
 At first, Mr. Hamada just sat quietly, didn't say anything. ...
 We complained ...
 Then suddenly one day he opened up and talked fluent English from then on."

 She described the excitement when about 30 pieces made by Hamada and Leach, having been fired in a kiln, were taken out and placed on a table.

 "Each one possessed its own quality and character, vitality, and warmth. ...
 Each of the students at the seminar was allowed to have a piece, the choice being made from numbers drawn to determine the order in which each should take his pick.
 You should have seen all of us with our noses pressed firm against the windows of the pottery, watching the others make their selection."